See the latest updates and information regarding the COVID-19 pandemic, including

 - All students wishing to advance in level will be required to successfully complete

-an annual jury as arranged by department faculty.
+an annual review as arranged by department faculty.

-- Juries will include presentation of skills, discussion of academic progress (Items
+- Reviews will include presentation of skills, discussion of academic progress (Items

 #1 & #2), and evaluation of professional progress.
 Students falling below minimum